 Priscilla believes in empowering folks with medically accurate, unbiased education; allowing them to make informed decisions regarding their own health and future.
 She has strong focus in customer service, and is dedicated to continue serving her passion in assisting others to learn the art of achieving and understanding a client centered approach.

-Cristina Celis is a Strategy & Operations Fellow at Upstream USA, focused on strategic initiatives ranging from the development of financial and impact dashboards, to the organization's expansion to Washington.
+Cristina Celis is the Director of Strategy and Operations at Upstream USA, focused on strategic initiatives ranging from the development of financial and impact dashboards, to the organization's expansion to Washington.

 Cristina is committed to working towards a world where every individual has the social and economic freedom to make decisions about their lives and achieve their potential.
 She is inspired by innovative interventions that tackle root causes to poverty and lack of opportunity to create systemic change.